-Make an inventory of the most important items that you packed, so you’ll know what’s been placed into storage and what is still at the house.
-This will prevent you from losing items and will save time when you need to find one specific item.
+Make an inventory of the most important items you packed, so you’ll know what’s been placed into storage and what is still at the house.
+This will prevent you from losing items and save time when you need to find one specific item.

 Store Valuables in a Safe

-Store valuables in a safe in your home or in a safe at your bank.
+Store valuables in a safe in your home or a safe at your bank.
 If storing at home, buy a portable safe that is fireproof and lockable, then keep the key on your key chain.
 Keeping items locked up prevents confusion and gives you peace of mind.